kavi/NotJSR303/README.md

 Digits supports String rather than CharSequence.
 It's also expected not to work correctly with BigDecimals that uses scaling.

+## Null, AssertFalse, AssertTrue
+These Constraints are currently unsupported.

+## NotNull, Size, Pattern
+These annotations should work according to specification.

+## DecimalMin, Min and DecimalMax, Max
+These work similarly, which seems according to spec.
+The difference being that "inclusive" is explicit on the Decimal versions and implicitly true on Min/Max.

 # Build instructions
 Make sure you have ant installed.
 Run: